A Linguistics-Aware LLM Watermarking via Syntactic Predictability: Introduction

 This limitation motivated a new wave of adaptive methods that modulate watermark strength.
 SWEET~\citep{lee-etal-2024-wrote} selectively applies watermarking only at generation steps where the token entropy exceeds a predefined threshold, and its detector confines analysis to these high-entropy positions.
 EWD~\citep{lu-etal-2024-entropy} assigns each token a weight proportional to its entropy in the final statistic, reducing the influence of less reliable, low-entropy tokens without a hard threshold.
 While effective, these methods introduce a significant obstacle to public verifiability.
 Since both SWEET and EWD require token entropy for detection, they necessitate access to the logits of the LLM.

 We propose a novel framework that aligns the watermark signal with the linguistic degrees of freedom inherent in language.
 Our method, STELA~(\textbf{S}tructurally-\textbf{T}ethered \textbf{E}ntropy-based \textbf{L}inguistic w\textbf{A}termarking), is the first to modulate watermark strength for both insertion and detection based on linguistic indeterminacy, a concept we model using the conditional entropy of POS n-grams.
 This approach distinguishes between two sources of low token entropy: semantic fixedness~(e.g., a proper noun) and grammatical necessity~(e.g., a mandatory particle).
 It weakens the signal in grammatically constrained contexts to preserve quality and strengthens the signal where linguistic choices are abundant to enhance detectability.
 A primary strength of this design is that the detection process does not require access to any model logits; like the original KGW framework, it enables public verification using only a lightweight POS analyzer.
+Critically, whereas entropy-based methods treat the transient uncertainty of the model as their reference signal, STELA treats the intrinsic syntactic structure of the language as its reference.
+This shift from model-specific to language-universal grounding enables robust public auditability, a property that token-entropy methods inherently lack.

 We validate the generalizability of STELA across three distinct language types: analytic English, where grammatical relations are primarily conveyed by strict word order and function words; isolating Chinese, an extreme analytic case where word order is paramount and inflection is virtually absent; and agglutinative Korean, where rich morphological suffixes~(e.g., particles and endings) are attached to lexical stems to encode grammar, allowing for flexible word order.
 Our experiments demonstrate that STELA achieves superior watermark detection performance compared to prior methods.